rakhi786/MS_teams_clone_HUMM/README.md

-# Demo
+# DEMO OF THE APPLICATION
-You can test at https://chat.1410inc.xyz.
+You can test at https://ms-clone123.herokuapp.com/

 #